Team-Goober/GooberGame/README.md

 - If you launch the game and press 'O' on the keyboard twice the game crashes
 - Dragon is having collision issues
 -Spike flys off the map
--Walking through a locked door with the key leads to an unintended graphical flash

 ## Extra Tools and Processes Used